skillproofai/nft-mvp/README.md

 - **Mint skill verification results as NFTs** on the ICP blockchain.
 - **Authenticate securely** using Internet Identity and NFID.

-## Language Choice
+## Technology Stack

-You can implement this platform using one of the following languages:
+The platform is built using:
-- **Motoko** (recommended for ICP)
+- **Motoko** for the backend to handle AI-driven assessments, NFT minting, and ICP integration.
-- Typescript (code name Azle on the IC)
-- Rust
+- **React** for the frontend to allow users to interact with the platform, submit their skills, and view their results.

 ## Setup